auth0-lab/auth0-ai-js/examples/calling-apis/chatbot/README.md

 LANGGRAPH_API_URL=http://localhost:54367
 # Auth0 Resource Server Client Configuration (for token exchange with Token Vault)
 # These credentials belong to a special "resource_server" client that can perform token exchanges
-# on behalf of the user within your Langgraph API
+# on behalf of the user within your Langgraph API.
+Only needed for Langgraph example.
 RESOURCE_SERVER_CLIENT_ID="<your-resource-server-client-id>"
 RESOURCE_SERVER_CLIENT_SECRET="<your-resource-server-client-secret>"
 ```